fetis/ds/README.md

-# ds
+asdfasdf

-entropy delta: the entropic client
+asdfentropy delta: the entropic client

 Please file any discussions or issues over in [the Entropic Forum](https://discourse.entropic.dev).